thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 ```

-… will throw an error: `SyntaxError: EOL while scanning string literal` (EOL means “end of line”)
+The above will throw an error: `SyntaxError: EOL while scanning string literal` (EOL means “end of line”)

-But, you can set a block of text by starting and ending with `"""`:
+However, you can set a block of text by starting and ending with `"""`.
+It's a different approach than the current Python `print()` syntax, but it works for this scenario.

 ```Python
 # strings must be on a single line, unless you wrap with """